 Implementing new business software is usually a long-term investment.
 Given the lengthy planning process, inevitable (although hopefully minimal) disruption upon changing systems, plus the training to get everyone up to speed, you don’t want to be changing software packages too often!
 Hence when you choose a piece of business software it’s important to check that it will continue to serve the business well in meeting longer term objectives.
 For example, is there a limit to the volume of data that can be held?
 Is it easy to add on extra users?
 Can extra functionality be added to the package at a later date?
 Does the software vendor plan to keep maintaining the software with bug fixes and security updates?

-With so much to consider regarding new business software implementation and such a vast array of systems on the market, it’s no wonder that many businesses struggle to find the right package for them.
+With so much to consider when implementing new business software and such a vast array of systems on the market, it’s no wonder that many businesses struggle to find the right package for them.
 We hope our guide was a useful starting point but recognise that many businesses need a helping hand to weigh up all the different options.
 With decades of industry experience and knowledge spanning a vast range of software options, the team at LBT can help you cut through the confusion with our IT consultancy service and bespoke software development capability under one roof.
-For a free, no obligation initial consultation contact us today on [email protected] or call 01763 275 400.